 23. Tom Odell – Grow Old With Me

 29. Brett Eldredge – Love Someone

 What Songs To Choose For Parents Wedding Dance?

-The mother/son and father/daughter dance songs are also an important part of the wedding reception so it is important to choose a song that best sylmbosine the mother/son or father/daughter relationship.
-Of course if you are estranged from your parents, or they are no longer in your life, you can always choose a grandparent, aunt, uncle or close family friend to take their place.
-Following are some suggestions for parental dance songs:
+The mother-son and father-daughter dance songs are also an important part of the wedding reception, so it is important to choose a song that best symbolizes the mother/son or father/daughter relationship.
+Of course, if you are estranged from your parents, or they are no longer in your life, you can always choose a grandparent, an aunt, an uncle or a close family friend to take their place.
+Here are some suggestions for parental dance songs:

 Mother/Son Dance Songs:

 31. Lee Ann Womack – I Hope You Dance

 32. Bette Midler – Wind Beneath My Wings